 You can start storing your data for a 30-day free trial and get a whopping 100 GBs of storage space for just $12 per month.
 CertainSafe even grants custom quotes for other storage space needs.

-While limited on extra apps and add-ons and not much along the way of collaborative sharing options, MEGA does provide an excellent storage service with a clear and intuitive user interface.
+While limited to extra apps and add-ons and not much along the way of collaborative sharing options, MEGA does provide an excellent storage service with a clear and intuitive user interface.

 It tries to keep things simple, but not at the cost of security, equipping its platform with solid security protocols to protect your data.
 Lack of major collaboration components aside, MEGA does let you share files and folders with an encryption key.